ey92/notes/2668notes.md

 - tomb paintings show peaceful trade with Canaanites/Asiatics
     - opposite of image projected by the pharaoh

+### Senusret III 1878-41
+- 37 yrs
+- "pathetic statuary"
+    - sad, tired expression, large ears
+- poster king for humanistic Middle Kingdom
+- terror tactics used in Nubia, documented by stelae set up at fortresses, including one on Uronarti island
+- _Stele at Uronarti_
+    - "I have made my boundary further south than my fathers..."
+    - "They are not people one respects..."
+    - Nubians are not people, are lesser beings
+    - at odds with tomb impressions of officials
+- Execration Texts
+    - lists of enemies inscribed on ceramics, intended for ritual destruction
+    - includes Nubians, Libyans, Asiatics, even hostile Egyptians

+### Amenemhet III
+- 46 yrs peaceful reign
+- last great king of D12/MK
+- striking and original statuary
+    - sphinx statue reused by several kings
+    - more youthful
+- final burial at Hawara pyramid, known as Labyrinth for maze of galleries, courts
+    - may have inspired similar buildings in Greece
+    - first description from Herodotus
+        - "I have seen this building ,and it is beyond my power to describe; it must have cost more in labour ad money than all the walls and public works of the Greeks put together...The pyramids, too, are astonishing structures...but the labyrinth surpasses them.
+It has twelve covered courts...Inside the building is of two storeys and contains three thousand rooms."
+        - outer temple courtyard is enormous
+    - Diodorus Siculus (1st c.
+BCE)
+        - saw inspiration for legendary Minoan labyrinth at Crete
+    - remains: mudbrick core and stone chips remain
+    - surface still dimpled by courts
+    - Lepsius 19th c. drawing: canal built through complex, some walls still remain

+### Amenemhet IV 1796-1786
+- few monuments, no heir
+- married sister, Sobekneferu, who succeeded him

+### Sobekneferu 1785-1782
+- own cylinder seal, with cartouches, in faience (cheap substitute for stone)
+- no tomb found, like Amenemhet IV

 ## Humanistic Literature (D12)
 - cynical themes, pessimistic view of life
 - _Dispute between a Man and His Ba_